Travis Barker: Relationships and family

 Barker and Moakler were together during a DJ set Barker was playing with DJ AM in Las Vegas on January 7, 2009.
 The couple attempted to rekindle their relationship in early 2009, but announced that they were no longer together on April 1, 2009.

 On December 7, 2014, the police were called to Barker and Moakler's shared home in Los Angeles after the two were engaged in a verbal altercation.
-Criminal threats were made against one another, which led to both Barker and Moakler getting arrested.
+They made criminal threats to each other, leading to both Barker and Moakler getting arrested.
 No charges were filed against either party.

 In late 2015, Barker briefly dated singer and actress Rita Ora.
 In June 2016, it was reported that Barker and Moakler were amicably co-parenting their two children.

 There were rumors of Barker and Kourtney Kardashian dating by very late 2020, which were confirmed and the relationship made official in January 2021.
 During this relationship, he returned to air travel after avoiding airplanes for 13 years.
 In October 2021, the couple got engaged.
 They had an unofficial wedding on April 3, 2022, in Las Vegas, after the 64th Annual Grammy Awards.
 The couple officially married on May 15, 2022, in Santa Barbara, California, with a religious wedding ceremony in Portofino, Italy, on May 22, 2022.
+On November 4, 2023, it was announced that the couple's first child, a son, had been born.

 Barker was raised Catholic, believes in God, and prays regularly with his children.